 #4 Credits and Benefits

-Like other students, veterans too can apply for financial aid, including federal student aid.
-But before they do that, they should first go through all the generous educational benefits that they are entitled to as veterans.
-The Post-9/11 GI Bill offers them a wide range of benefits; it is aimed to help veterans get an education and receive job training after their military service.
-For approved programs, the GI Bill provides up to 36 months in education benefits, but for some, they may not cover the entire cost of attendance in some cases.
+The Post-9/11 GI Bill offers them a wide range of benefits.
+It is aimed to help veterans get an education and receive job training after their military service.
+For approved programs, the GI Bill provides up to 36 months in education benefits.
+But for some, they may not cover the entire cost of attendance.
 In such cases, they should explore all other options available to them.
-Active military personnel receives training in specialty areas through programs like DANTES (Defense Activity for Non-Traditional Education Support.)
-The courses and the DSST (DANTES Subject Standardized Tests) help them earn college credits for the training and experience they gather during their service.

 #5 Duration

-Veterans who are eager to get into the workforce and get into civilian life may want to explore programs with accelerated course options.
-These allow students to take courses at a faster rate and graduate in a short time and start working.
 Other students who wish to take advantage of flexible formats may want to explore options that allow them to graduate in a longer time frame.
-This is especially useful for students who are in a full-time job and need a flexible schedule to complete their degrees.
+This is especially useful for students who are in a full-time job and need a flexible schedule to complete their college courses and degrees.

 #6 Placement

-One of the key reasons that veterans go back to school is to get into the workforce easily.
-After years of serving at the war front, starting a whole new job search may feel intimidating.
+One of the key reasons that many veterans go back to school is to get into the workforce easily.
+After years of serving in the military, starting a whole new job search may feel intimidating.
 But earning your degree will improve job opportunities.
-In fact, it can make a big difference between getting just any job and a job that one loves.

-#7 Online programs
+#7 Online Learning

 #9 Network